liplylie/tinder-web-scraper/README.md

 ### Tinder Scraper for the Desktop Web Version of Tinder

 ##### Disclaimer: I wrote this script just for research purposes.
-Tinder strictly prohibits using automated software for data harvesting.
+Tinder strictly prohibits using automated software for data harvesting, and Facebook strictly prohibits creating dummy accounts for such purposes as well.
 Use at your own risk.

-##### Intructions
+##### Intructions:

 1. Clone the repo.
 2. Create a dummy Facebook account and log into Tinder only once.